yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 That's great if you're able to find such a fit, and it will definitely help your career at the beginning, but it's not a requirement, and seems to be more the exception than the rule.
 My research, for instance, was on [using game theory for resource allocation](/pubs), but aside from a little bit in my first job, my work has been completely unrelated.
-The benefits have mostly been from the "soft" skills listed previously as opposed to any specific technical knowledge that I picked up in graduate school.

-In addition to the skills fit, there are a number of other great things about tech, which apply whether you're a PhD or not:
+In addition to the natural skills fit, there are a number of other great things about tech, which apply whether you're a PhD or not:

 1. Great salaries, benefits, and work environment (casual, friendly, flexible hours, etc.)
 2. Fast-moving, constantly changing, hard to get bored for too long